United States Government Fur Trade Factory System: Organization

 Factors were in immediate charge of the several factories.
 They received merchandise which they traded in exchange for Native American goods, mostly furs and skins.
 Other employees of the factory system, many on a part-time-basis, handled purchasing and transportation in Philadelphia, New York, New Orleans, Savannah, Albany and St. Louis.
-The furs received in trade at the factories were from 1806-1809 sold at public auction.
+The furs received in trade at the factories were from 1806 to 1809 sold at public auction.
 This ended because the market became oversupplied and the prices low.

 Operations

 President Washington insisted that government trade with the Indian Nations be free of fraud and extortion, supply merchandise plentifully and without delay and provide a market for Native American goods at fair and stable prices.
 The merchandise was limited to products of the domestic market and hence not always of the highest quality.
 They were often inferior to products imported from England by private merchants.
 The Embargo Act of 1807 and the Non-Intercourse Act of 1809 made it more difficult for private traders to acquire foreign goods.
 British traders avoided that problem as their import from England went to Montreal and from there to Pittsburgh, down the Ohio and up the Mississippi.